 What is covered by Medicaid in CT is based on medical necessity.
 Therefore, any services that are not deemed medically necessary will not be covered by your state-funded Medicaid coverage policy.
 Note that “medical necessity” may be assessed on a case-by-case basis.
 Use of out-of-network doctors may also cause you to receive medical bills for part or all of your health care service costs.

 This can extend to laboratory costs, as well.
 It is important to check with your doctors prior to appointments to ensure they are still accepting HUSKY Health, and that they use laboratories that also accept your types of Medicaid insurance in CT.
-Explore Medicaid coverage and costs by downloading our detailed guide.

 How Much Does Medicaid Cost in Connecticut?